-The Emergency Stop will be carried out as a totally separate exercise on the test.
-The examiner will ask you to pull over and he will then explain as follows (again, taken from DT1):
+The Emergency Stop will nearly always be carried out as a totally separate exercise on the test, though if you have had to do one in a real situation (possible but highly unlikely for most candidates) then the examiner may count that as having done the exercise if you were one of one in three who gets it.
+For the exercise proper, the examiner will ask you to pull over and he will then explain as follows (again, taken from DT1):

 Pull up on the left please (either specify location or use normal stop wordings) Shortly I shall ask you to carry out an emergency stop.
 When I give this signal, (simultaneously demonstrate, and say) ‘Stop’, I’d like you to stop as quickly and as safely as possible.
 Before giving the signal I shall look round to make sure it is safe, but please wait for my signal before doing the exercise.

 Once you have completed your Emergency Stop, he will say something along the lines of: